burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * The basic errors classes are `exception`, `logic_error`, `runtime_error`.
 Some others class: `bad_alloc`, `bad_cast`, `bad_typeid`, `bad_exception`, `out_of_range`, `invalid_argument`, `overflow_error`, `ios_base::failure`.

-* If a function tries to throw an exception it didn't declare, it will result in a call to `std::unexpected`, which by default pulls std::terminate (p.429, Stroustrup, special edition)
+* If a function tries to throw an exception it didn't declare, it will result in a call to `std::unexpected`, which by default pulls std::terminate (p.429, B. Stroustrup, special edition)

 ```cpp
 intf(); /* Can throw any exception */